-CSFA-415: History of Cinema (5)
+CSFA-420: History of World Cinema (5)

-History of Cinema provides a survey of the history of cinema with specific attention to the development of the medium from its beginnings and the Hollywood studio system to international cinema.
+History of World Cinema provides a survey of the history of cinema with specific attention to the development of the medium from its beginnings.
+Special focus is dedicated to international cinema and the influence of the Hollywood studio system in global filmmaking and distribution.